quxiaofeng/projetcompromis/_includes/index.md

 [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)
 ----------------

-The site is based on [Jekyll](http://jekyllrb.com/)and hosted in [Github](https://github.com/)
+The site is based on [Jekyll](http://jekyllrb.com/) and hosted in [Github](https://github.com/).

-Therefore, the pages are in markdown format, and the markdown that the Github using is a little different with general markdown.
+Therefore, the pages are in markdown format, and the markdown that the Github using is a little different with the general markdown.

 HTML5 and CCS
 ----------------